abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

    > ```Info```: Flux is the operator that makes GitOps happen in your cluster.
 It ensures that the cluster config matches the one in git and automates your deployments.

-1. To verify that the namespaces, deployments, and resources are created, **run the following command** in the SSH Session opened to the ubuntu-k8s VM from putty:
+1. To verify that the namespaces, deployments, and resources are created, **run the following command** in the SSH Session opened to the ubuntu-k8s VM from Putty:

    ```
    kubectl get ns --show-labels